goplot/goplot/README.md

   `*/1 * * * * /etc/chia/goplot/collectors/getharvester_collector.sh | sponge > /etc/prometheus/collectors/harvesterstats.prom`

-You will also want to see the remote harvester's eligible plots in your dashboard, so run farmerlog.sh in the background as you did on the main farmer:
+You will also want to see the remote harvester's eligible plots in your dashboard, so run harvesterlog.sh in the background as you did on the main farmer:

-  `./farmerlog.sh &`
+  `./harvesterlog.sh &`

 You should now see farm space, farm plots, and eligible plots metrics for the remote harvester in your Grafana dashboard.
 Remember to use `disown` to keep the script running when you logout.